Netherlands 28 January 2005 Supreme Court (B.V.B.A. Vergo Kwekerijen v. Defendant)

 Excerpt from presentation by Philip De Ly, "Sources of International Sales Law: An Eclectic Model", at UNCITRAL - SIAC Conference on 25 Years United Nations Convention on Contracts for the International Sale of Goods, Singapore (22 September 2005)

-Go to Case Table of ContentsCITATIONS TO ABSTRACTS OF DECISION
+Go to Case Table of ContentsCITATIONS TO OTHER ABSTRACTS OF DECISION

 English: Unilex database <http://www.unilex.info/case.cfm?pid=1&do=case&id=1012&step=Abstract>